 I realize it often feels annoying to hear this, but the best solution is to prevent these little root eating worms from being able to damage your grass in the first place.

 If they are not there, they naturally cannot do any damage.
 How can you prevent them from being there, or deal with them once your lawn has a worm infestation?

 The good news is that there are several working solutions for you.

-How To Prevent Grubs For A Healthy Lawn?
+How To Get Rid Of Grubs For A Healthy Lawn?